Learn Javascript

 👉 Use the Cron package

-Cron is an NPM package that executes scripts on a schedule (e.g. each/second, once/day) or at a particular time.
-Use it to automate tasks like database backups, or data or image conversion.
+Cron is an NPM package that executes scripts on a schedule (e.g. each/second, once/day) or at particular times.
+Use it to automate any common task like database backups, etc..

-1. Run npm i cron --save in the Terminal.
+1. Run npm i cron --save in the Terminal (i is a shortcut for install, --save adds a dependency to your project's package.json)

-3. Add the code below to your index.js file.
+3. Add the code from the next slide to your index.js file.

 4. Run it with nodemon index.js in the Terminal.